Gov. Wolf: $235,500 in New Funding to Assist Local Governments in Eight Counties with Zoning and Comprehensive Plans

 - $37,000 to Venango County to update their county comprehensive plan, which has not been updated since 2004.
 The new plan will express the priorities of all facets of the county.
 This plan will prioritize community involvement with the goal of sustaining the highest quality of life for county residents and provide for the health, safety, and welfare of all.

 The Municipal Assistance Program provides technical resources and assistance for municipalities, consolidation, regional efforts as well as serving as a resource for local government officials, developers, and citizens interested in planning to improve, grow, and enhance communities.
-More about MAP and other initiatives can be found on the DCED website.
+More about MAP and other initiatives can be found on the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.